"Quality means doing it right when no one is looking."Henry Ford

 Luxury Grills & Smokers

 We understand these picks are not for everyone.
 Once grill and smoker prices go past a certain level, the market shrinks dramatically and continues to drop off as price tags rise.
-We start our list of luxury grills at around $2,000 with Weber's Summit 470 Gas Grill, and from there, it goes up, up, up.
+We start pricing on our list of luxury grills at around $2,000 with Weber's Summit 470 Gas Grill, and from there, it goes up, up, up.
 Pop some champagne and read on!